open-source-tabletop/cadence-wargame-system/pages/core-rules.md

 permalink: /core-rules/
 ---

 Introducing Cadence, a versatile wargaming system that opens the door to a diverse range of games.
 The core rules have a focus on light, flexible, mechanics that are easy to learn while each game module contributes their own unique mechanics and themes.
-The entire system is freely available and community maintained.
+The entire system is freely available and open to the community.
 With Cadence, exploring and immersing yourself in new gaming experiences has never been easier,

 ### Contents